 The Australian Natural Disaster Resilience Index is a spatial representation of the current state of disaster resilience across Australia.
 It will be composed of multiple levels of information that can be reported separately - an overall index, themes and indicators.
-Information will be conveyed primarily as maps that are colour coded along a continuum of high to low resilience status.
+Information will be conveyed primarily as maps that are colour coded along a continuum of high to low resilience status (see Figure 4 for an example).
+The index will cover Australia.
 This means that each point on a map will have a corresponding set of information about natural hazard resilience.
-Where possible the resolution at which we calculate indicators is the Statistical Areas Level 2 (SA2) division of the Australian Bureau of Statistics (ABS), however part of our work in the project will be to examine the sensitivity and comparability of data collected at different scales.
+Where possible the resolution at which we calculate indicators is the Statistical Areas Level 2 (SA2) division of the Australian Bureau of Statistics (ABS).
+For data that are not available at this level we will then move up in resolution to the Statistical Areas Level 3 (SA3) division of the ABS.
+Some indicators may also need to be derived at the Local Government Area level, or even at the regional or state level.
+Part of our work in the data collection phase of the project will be to examine the sensitivity and comparability of data collected at different scales.
 The index and indicators will be drawn together as a State of Disaster Resilience Report.
 This document will interpret resilience at multiple levels and highlight hotspots of high and low elements of natural hazard resilience.

 We also intend for the Australian Natural Disaster Resilience Index to be used as a layer of information in the preparation, prevention and recovery spheres.
 These activities might include policy development, strategy development, risk assessment and management, land use planning, community engagement and organizational planning and prioritization.
 Spatially explicit capture of data (i.e. in a Geographical Information System) will facilitate seamless integration with other types of information and mapping.
+These spatial data layers will be a product of the project.
+However, the relationship between risk and resilience is not necessarily linear and further research will be required to associate the index to risk assessment tools.
+It is also important to note that the Australian Natural Disaster Resilience Index is not information that supports operational decision making during response to an incident.

 In any top-down large-scale assessment such as the Australian Natural Disaster Resilience Index there will be limitations on the currency and application of the findings.
 Broad national data sets such as the 2011 Australian census will be 7 years old when the index is released in 2017/18.
 The next Australian census is scheduled for 2016 but it can take several years for some variables to be validated and released by the Australian Bureau of Statistics.
 There is also a ceiling spatial resolution at which the disaster resilience index can be applied.
 For example, the index will explain variation in resilience at the smallest resolution of SA2 level of the 2011 Australian census, and some variables may be collected at a broader resolution.
-Some community planning and engagement activities might ideally like to have finer scale information related to activities such as household preparedness.
+Some community planning and engagement activities might ideally like to have finer scale information related to household preparedness activity or street level neighbourliness.
 This type of data is not collected in the index and indeed, requires a bottom-up survey approach that is outside the scope of this project.
 Rural, remote and indigenous communities may also experience resilience differently to urban and regional communities.
 The social influences on rural and remote communities may need to be accounted for in deriving indicator variables and this will be part of the analysis process.